jkomoros/boardgame/TUTORIAL.md

 **Each component must be in precisely one stack in every state**.
 This reflects the notion that components are phsyical objects that are in only one location at any given time, and must exist *somewhere*.
 Later we will see how the methods available on stacks to move around components help enforce that invariant.

 When a memory game starts, most of the cards will be in GameState.HiddenCards.
 Players can also have cards in a stack in their hand when they win them, in WonCards.
-You'll note that there are actually two stacks for cards in GameState: HiddenCards and RevealedCards.
+You'll note that there are actually three stacks for cards in GameState: HiddenCards, VisibleCards, and Cards.
 We'll get into why that is later.

 #### autoreader